thomasdunlap/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to follow the steps given in the Udacity lessons.
-I mostly just put together what they suggested, and it worked without even adding the left or right images, or adding correction data.
+I put together what they suggested, and it worked without even including the left or right images, or actively adding correction data.

-I had to adjust the speed in the drive.py file (line NUMBER), but other than that I mostly just followed directions.
+I had to adjust the speed in the drive.py file (line 47), but other than that I mostly just followed directions.

 My first step was to use a convolution neural network model similar to the Nvidia model presented in the online lectures.
 I thought this model might be appropriate because it had already been used on in the real world, and that should hopefully translate to more simplified, simulated conditions.